Lost or Stolen Visa Cards

 Over the years this scam has evolved.
 The stories are different, but the actions required and end result is the same.
 The victim is required to spend money and there is no reward, just loss.

-All of these scams listed above are happening today.
-Please be aware of what e-mail you respond to and with what information you provide.
-And remember, if it sounds too good to be true, it probably is.
+All of the scams listed above are happening today.
+Please be aware of the e-mails that you respond to and the information you provide online, by phone and in person.
+Remember, if it sounds too good to be true, it probably is.

 For more information about identity theft and scams or if you think that you have been a victim, contact Quest Member Services at 785-233-5556 or 1-800-432-2470.